fgoujeon/maki/doc/concepts/transition/local-transition.md

 In this example, whenever `ST` is active and the event `E` occurs, the state machine:

-1. exits the active substate of `S`, whatever it is;
+1. exits the active substate of `ST`, whatever it is;
 2. executes `exit_action`;
 3. executes the action `A`;
 4. executes `entry_action`;